Expo 2025 Osaka: A Wanderer’s Guide to Asia, Oceania & Central Asia

 🇦🇺 Australia Pavilion

 The experience is a guided adventure through land, sky, and sea.
 You begin in a eucalyptus forest, its fauna calling from unseen corners.
-Look closely, and you’ll find tree carvings, an ancient form of storytelling and ceremonial mark-making by Indigenous Australians.
+Look closely, and you’ll find tree carvings — an ancient form of storytelling and ceremonial mark-making by Indigenous Australians.

 The pavilion poses a question: “How can ancient knowledge help us build a future society?”
-It seems to suggest that when we’re unsure of the way forward, we might look back — not only to human ancestors, but to the land, the sea, and the more-than-human world that sustains us.
+It seems to suggest that when we’re unsure of the way forward, we could look back — not only to human ancestors, but to the land, the sea, and the more-than-human world that sustains us.
 Because here, everything is connected.

 Sense of Wander: ★★★★★